 If you plan to complete coursework in your last term at another college or university, it must be finished in accordance with these dates.
-To qualify for graduation for any given term, you must fully complete all degree requirements, including applying for your bachelors degree, by the official graduation date
+To qualify for graduation for any given term, you must fully complete all degree requirements, including applying for your bachelors degree and paying all applicable fees, by the official graduation date

 Formal graduation ceremonies occur in May.
 Commencement ceremonies accommodate students graduating in spring, summer or fall as well as those who graduated the preceding fall and summer terms if they did not already participate in a prior ceremony.
 For information on how to participate in the commencement ceremony, please check the commencement website.

 Participation in formal commencement is not a guarantee that you have officially graduated.
 You will graduate only when you follow all steps outlined here and meet all degree requirements.

 If you do not fully complete all degree requirements, Academic Evaluations will e-mail you a non-qualifying notification.
 If you need to change your date of graduation or do not meet degree requirements for the semester in which you applied to graduate, you need to re-file for graduation by submitting a new graduation application and paying the refiling fee.
 If you are refiling after more than one year, you will be charged a late fee.

 Upon completion of all degree requirements, you will receive one of the following degrees: Bachelor of Arts (BA), Bachelor of Science (BS), or Bachelor of Fine Arts (BFA).
 If you complete two or more majors within the same degree (BA, BS, or BFA), then all majors will appear on a single diploma.
 If you complete two or more majors that lead to different degrees, each degree, with all majors and options leading to that degree are listed on separate diplomas.

 If you are graduating with honors in general education and/or honors in your major, please check with the Honors Program Advisor for approval procedures.